ghx312/Write_Ups/PicoCTF/WEB/Easy/Crack the Gate 1/Crack_the_Gate_1.md

 ![Screenshot](./Images/ROT13_Decode.png)

 This tells us that we are able to use "X-Dev-Access: yes" to bypass the password requirement.
-By using Burp Suite, we can edit our send request to contain a valid username and the X-Dev-Access: yes to bypass the password to obtain the flag.
+By using Burp Suite, we can edit our send request to contain a valid username and the "X-Dev-Access: yes" to bypass the password to obtain the flag.

 ![Screenshot](./Images/Burp_Solve.png)